ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Keys:

 -   `enabled` – Boolean flag to enable the feature, `false` by default.
 Set to `true` to allow sending crash reports.
--   `endpoint` – You can Overrides the Sentry endpoint URL for sending crash reports and use your self-hosted Sentry installation.
-Use [Sentry DSN](https://docs.sentry.io/error-reporting/quickstart/?platform=native#configure-the-sdk) syntax.
+-   `endpoint` – You can override the Sentry endpoint URL for sending crash reports.
+It can be either separate Sentry account or your self-hosted Sentry instance.
+Use the [Sentry DSN](https://docs.sentry.io/error-reporting/quickstart/?platform=native#configure-the-sdk) syntax.
 -   `anonymize` - Avoid attaching the server hostname to crash report.
 -   `http_proxy` - Configure HTTP proxy for sending crash reports.
 -   `debug` - Sets the Sentry client into debug mode.